nalmadi/fix8/README.md

     Coming soon!

 # Python Compatibility 🐍
 Fix8 has been thoroughly tested and runs reliably on Python versions 3.9, 3.10, and 3.11.
-Support for Python 3.12 and 3.13 is currently experimental and may have some limitations.
+Support for Python 3.12 and 3.13 is in progress, please checkout the `py313-updates` branch of this repository for the latest Python 3.13 compatible version of Fix8.

 # Run Fix8 from code 🚀
 To run Fix8 from the Python code, follow these steps: